|

 the second table displayed below, I have listed larger antennas,

-mostly designed for a semi-permanent installation.
-All meet our
+mostly designed for a semi-permanent installation or a field

-requirements and belong to our scope even if some look huge.
+and enter into our scope even if some look large.

 First

-requisit, most of these antennas display a high gain very appreciated
+requisit, most of these antennas display a higher gain that dipoles

 bulky displaying a wingspan that can reach 10 meters for wire beams.